StokicDusan/Python-misc/AmicableNumbers/README.md

 ## Installing the dependencies

 ### Used packages
-This script require the math package.
+This script require the math and time package.

 ## How to use it
 #### 1. Clone this repository: